 California’s Water Supply Strategy – Adapting to a Hotter, Dryer Future.
 August 2022

+This section includes a brief discussion of mandates law based on statutory and case law as of the date the Order was issued.
+References to a specific permit provision are not intended to be exhaustive.
+The omission of any particular provision from this discussion does not suggest that the Santa Ana Water Board believes that provision to constitute a reimbursable state mandate.

 Such authority is also undiminished by Proposition 26, which specifically excludes assessments and property-related fees imposed in accordance with Proposition 218 from the definition of taxes.
 (Cal.
 Const., art.
 XIII C, § 1, subd. (e)(7).).

 Permittees had fee authority adequate to fund all requirements related to refuse collection, including associated monitoring and reporting requirements, independent of the amendments to Government Code section 53750.
 (San Diego MS4 Permit, supra, at pp. 551, 581-582.)
 This authority would extend to all new requirements implanting the statewide Trash Provisions.